One of the more common board game buying dilemmas I keep encountering is Mage Knight vs Gloomhaven.

 Similarities between Mage Knight and Gloomhaven

-- Big games, with a lot of components, a lot of moving parts and with a large footprint.
-Fair amount of set-up time and tear-down time is a given (Gloomhaven’s setup takes longer for what it’s worth).
-All this combined means, that something like a spare table, where you can leave the game set-up for longer periods of time, is more than welcomed.
+- Big games, with a lot of components, a lot of moving parts, and a large footprint.
+A fair amount of set-up time and tear-down time is a given (Gloomhaven’s setup takes longer for what it’s worth).
+All these combined means, that something like a spare table, where you can leave the game set-up for longer periods of time, is more than welcomed.

-- With a lot of components, post-market inserts or at least some self-made storage boxes are almost mandatory – they can really speed up the set-up process.
+- With a lot of components, post-market inserts, or at least some self-made storage boxes are almost mandatory – they can really speed up the set-up process.
 Here’s how I organized my Mage Knight.

 - Expensive.
-Both the Gloomhaven base game and Mage Knight Ultimate Edition come at around a 100 (dollars or euros).
-Being such a large investment, you really have to do your homework before you buy.
+Both the Gloomhaven base game and Mage Knight Ultimate Edition come at around 100 (dollars or euros).
+Being such a large investment, you really have to do your homework before you buy it.
 Or you can just re-sell if you don’t like them – used copies in very good condition don’t lose much value.

 - Both are a big commitment, time-wise.
 Gloomhaven’s scenarios take 1-2 hours to complete (some are longer), while a Solo Conquest mission in Mage Knight can easily take 3 hours.

-- A lot of moving parts you have to keep track of (and is easy to forget to) during the game.
-There are apps available for both games, that can help with that, although I never had the need to use them.
+- A lot of moving parts you have to keep track of (and are easy to forget to) during the game.
+There are apps available for both games, which can help with that, although I never had the need to use them.

 Differences between Mage Knight and Gloomhaven

-- Mage Knight offers a traditional one-time set-up (you can set-up whatever you like), where you can finish one set-up in an evening, while Gloomhaven is structured as a campaign and you only play one mandatory scenario at a time – story will tell you what you will play.
+- Mage Knight offers a traditional one-time set-up (there are numerous scenarios available, both official, and fan-made), where you can finish one skirmish in an evening, while Gloomhaven is structured as a campaign and you only play one mandatory scenario at a time – the story will tell you what you will play.

-- This means you will experience MK’s characters to fully develop in one sitting, while GH’s character progress is stretched through the campaign.
+- This means you will experience MK’s characters fully developing in one sitting, while GH’s character progress is stretched through the campaign.
 You will have to commit time for the whole GH campaign, to see how things pan out, while in MK every set-up is a finished game.

 - Mage Knight’s enemies are static, waiting for you to come to them (with few exceptions in the expansions), while Gloomhaven’s are much more unpredictable – driven by dynamic artificial intelligence.

 - In MK, combat is very deterministic.
 You see (most of) the enemies and you know in advance if you can take them on.
-GH adds more random modifiers (like your combat deck and enemy AI deck) which ensure you can never be sure how the fight will unravel.
+GH adds more random modifiers (such as your combat deck and enemy AI deck) which ensures you can never be sure how the fight will unravel.

 - This means MK is prone to analysis paralysis (overthinking, trying to find the optimum solution), while in GH random modifiers and simultaneous play prevent that.
 It makes GH more of a game, while MK could be considered more of a mathematical problem.